Grassrootz Bookstore

 Grassrootz Bookstore (also Grassrootz Books or simply Grassrootz) is a bookstore located in Phoenix near the downtown area.
 Grassrootz book selection mainly specializes in African-American literature, history, and culture in the United States.
 Inside the bookstore is a Juice bar and coffee shop inside as well as a collaborative workspace for the community.
 Grassrootz is Phoenix’s only Black-owned bookstore.

 History

 Grassrootz officially opened On July 4, 2019, the store started in a hallway within the Afri-soul marketplace, originally all the books had were from the founders house.
 The current building space started renovation in 2019, which spanned over a month but completed to open the same year.
 Subsequently grassrootz saw a second opening on November the following year due to the COVID-19 pandemic business closures.

 Name

 The name "Grassrootz" comes from their mission and efforts to formulate independence and positivity in the Black Phoenix community.

 Rentals and online orders

 Grassrootz has an in-store community library with flexible extensions and the ability to borrow a book for 30 days for only five dollars.
 They also accept online orders.

 Notable Guest

-On May 17, 2021, Grassrootz Bookstore was visited by Phoenix's vice mayor Carlos Garcia.
+On May 17, 2021, Grassrootz Bookstore was visited by Phoenix's vice mayor Carlos García.